caijun/LCF/README.md

 #### Data preprocessing
 1. Run *detect_low_cloud_from_mod35.pro* to detect low cloud from MOD/MYD35 Cloud Mask.
 The value meanings are: 0 - no low cloud, 1 - low cloud and 2 - high cloud.
 2. Run *resize_mod35_low_cloud.pro* to resample all low cloud image to same pixel size.
-It's an essential step before excuting the following step 3 ccorrectly.
+It's an essential step before excuting the following step 3 correctly.
 3. Run *mosaic_mod35_low_cloud.pro* to get a fully image that covers the study area for day (0) or night (1).